Tripoli, Greece: Transportation

 Because it is at the centre of the Peloponnese, Tripolis is a transportation hub.
 Corinth is 75 km NE, Pyrgos 145 km W, Patras 144 km NW, Kalamata 65 km SW, and Sparti 60 km S.

 Tripoli is mainly accessed from Athens and the rest of Greece through the A7 toll motorway, which runs northbound towards Corinth and southbound to Kalamata.
-An alternative toll-free route is the GR-7 which used to be the main highway to Tripoli before the construction of the motorway.
-The city is also accessed by GR-74 and GR-76 from Pyrgos and by GR-39 from Sparta.
+An alternative toll-free route is the EO7 national road, which used to be the main highway to Tripoli before the construction of the motorway.
+The city is also accessed by the EO74 and EO76 from Pyrgos, and the EO39 from Sparta.

 Tripoli is served by the metre gauge railway line from Corinth to Kalamata of the Hellenic Railways Organisation (OSE).
 The line was renovated and passenger services to Árgos and Corinth, which had been suspended for a few years, were reinstated in 2009.
 However, in December 2010 services ceased again due to the general suspension of railway services in the Peloponnese.